bazqux/bazqux-api/README.md

 Where `cltoken` is a random session token that you must pass to all other API calls in `Authorization` header in form `GoogleLogin auth=cltoken`.

-You can also test most of API calls right in your browser when you signed in BazQux Reader.
+You can test most of API calls right in your browser when you signed in BazQux Reader.

 ### Ping